 Admittedly, these views are best enjoyed from the Ma Kong Shan View Compass where you can soak it all and get those amazing Instagram shots.

 Undoubtedly, my favourite part of the Twin Peaks Hike is towards its end.
 More specifically, the short section between the Ma Kong Shan View Compass and Stanley Gap Road.
 This twisting, steep stairway that is open on all sides and has a direct view of Stanley below feels almost surreal!
-In fact, you can also see this trail from the Stanley Promenade.
+You can also see this trail from the Stanley Promenade.

 The trail finally ends on Stanley Gap Road.
 From here, you have two options: